coreyacl/DataViz/README.md

 ### Install
 The data viz uses the pygame package as the main engine behind the visualization.
 Follow the directions [here](https://www.pygame.org/wiki/GettingStarted) in order to install pygame on your system.
 A mouse is also required for the user interface.

 Generating the graphs and the visualization requires matplotlib and pillow packages.
 To install matplotlib and pillow, follow the directions [here](https://matplotlib.org/users/installing.html) and [here](https://pillow.readthedocs.io/en/5.0.0/installation.html), respectively.
+Furthermore, bokeh backage is required to create the choropleth maps.
+To do so, follow the directions [here](https://bokeh.pydata.org/en/latest/docs/installation.html).

 Manipulating the data requires the pandas package.
 To install, follow the directions [here](https://pandas.pydata.org/pandas-docs/stable/install.html).